-Collaborate with you to craft research assignments that develop student research skills, from beginning through advanced levels.
+- Collaborate with you to craft research assignments that develop student research skills, beginning through advanced levels.

-Create a specific course guide, be present in Canvas, or make tutorials geared to your course needs.
+- Create a specific course guide, be present in Canvas, and make tutorials geared to your course needs.

 Looking to include digital scholarship tools and topics such as digital mapping, text mining, or digital exhibits to your course?
 The Library’s Digital Scholarship Librarian, Megan Martinsen, can work with you to plan the assignment and teach students the technical skills they will need to complete the assignment.
 Contact email@example.com to learn more.